nenuadrian/Secret-Republic-Hacking-Browser-Game-V3/README.md

 5. Screenshots

+6. Learning the platform

-6. Framework details
+7. Framework details
    * ~MVC Architecture
    * Routing
    * Creating new missions
    * Adding skills, ablitites or tutorial steps
    * New pages with minimal functionality

-7. License
+8. License

 # Overview